-- Grant Recommendation Committee (GRC) All Stage 2 applications will have a final score comprised of the staff application review score, GRC application review score, and GRC interview score.
-The GRC will use the finalized score of projects to assist in making funding recommendations and contingencies. - 2.
-Kitsap County Board of Commissioners (BoCC) The Board receives the recommendations from the Grant Recommendation Committees, holds a public comment period and a public hearing, and approves final awards and contingencies. - Final Awards Funding recommendations are made based on estimated funds.
-Once the actual amounts are known for each fund type (CDBG, HOME, HHGP, AHGP, and CHG), grant awards will be adjusted based on the contingency set by the GRCs and approved by the Board of Commissioners.
+- Grant Recommendation Committee (GRC) All applications will have a final score comprised of the staff application review score, GRC application review score, and GRC interview score.
+The GRC will use the finalized score of the applications to assist in developing funding recommendations and contingencies. - 2.
+Kitsap County Board of Commissioners (BoCC) The Board receives the recommendations from the Grant Recommendation Committees, holds a public comment period and a public hearing, and approves final awards and contingencies.

+3. Final Awards and Contracts - Funding recommendations are made based on estimated funds.
+Once the actual amounts are known for each fund type, grant awards will be adjusted based on the contingency set by the GRCs and approved by the Board of Commissioners.